BurningWitness/gamemaker-risk-of-rain/README.md

    updating GameMaker
    [breaks](https://www.reddit.com/r/gamemaker/comments/89sukv/the_latest_update_broke_my_game/)
    the project).
 There are major structural differences between the two, therefore even the naming of the modules in the package is `GameMaker.RiskOfRain.*`.
-So imo if you wanna decompile a different game, handroll another setup, you're most certainly not using Haskell either way.
+If you want to decompile a different game, handroll another setup, you're most certainly not using Haskell either way.